Pablo-source/Shiny-app-using-COVID-data/README.md

 - *Plots tab using Potly interactive library*
 ![Plot tab PLOTLY interactive plots](https://user-images.githubusercontent.com/76554081/192869436-b413e6e0-a8fd-4310-b5a7-5bd8cf833278.png)

-## Shiny app-re-design
+## Shiny app re-design

-I have started to introduce some changes in the existing Shiny app design.
+On **August 2024**, I have started to introduce some changes in the existing Shiny app design.
 Both in the back end and app design:

 Back end:
 -   Define new functions to download data from CSSEGIS github repo: https://github.com/CSSEGISandData/COVID-19